EliAndrewC/l7r/setting/l7r.md

 Because the Wasp domain is very small (it was a single small but strategically important province), the bounties they collect, which would be a pittance for even an average-sized domain, represent a significant fraction of the Wasp Clan income.
 This has sometimes led to questionable methods from less scrupulous Wasp bounty hunters in their methods and tactics, and the Clan's long-term reputation is still very much in the process of being determined.

 Among other things, it remains to be seen whether Tsuruchi's particular idiosyncrasies will become the standard for the Wasp in generations to come.
 The most notable example is swords: Tsuruchi has left the broken blade of his ancestral sword Isshin embedded in the floor of the great hall of Hachinaga Keep, where it is seen by visitors.
-The broken hilt and base of the blade are displayed on the alter of an ancestral shrine in the corner of the same room.
+The broken hilt and base of the blade are displayed on the altar of an ancestral shrine in the corner of the same room.
 Tsuruchi himself has not chosen another sword, using only borrowed swords when necessary, declaring that there shall be no Ancestral Sword of the Wasp, and refusing to so much as carry a sword while at home in Hachinaga Keep.

 Because their daimyo exhibits this behavior, many of Tsuruchi's retainers have chosen to show deference to their lord by mimicking his behavior, and as such it is rare to see a Wasp clan samurai carrying a sword in Hachinaga Keep.
 And because many guests worry about offending the sensibilities of their hosts, visitors to Hachinaga Keep also frequently shed their daisho before entering.
 Such things lead many to wonder how a clan willing to so flagrantly violate ancient traditions can long survive, and whether the next generation of Wasp will revert to the more accepted ways of bushido.